As an Amazon Associate I earn from qualifying purchases. Click for details.

-The Lawrence headstones remain among the most active in the cemetery.
-Many of our photos produced orbs, but the most vivid were around the Lawrence stones.
+The Lawrence headstones have remained among the most active in the cemetery.
+Many of our photos showed orbs.
 Here are two photos taken within seconds of each other:

 This is a good reminder of the importance of always taking two photos, as close together as you can.
 (If that orb looks familiar, it’s because we’ve photographed it before.
 From a slightly different angle, it’s in the photo in my article, Gilson Road Cemetery – ghost orbs return 6/02.)

-We’re not sure why the people in Gilson Cemetery were buried there rather than in the old burial ground in the middle of town.
-(Today, that’s by the shopping center at Daniel Webster Hwy near Spit Brook Road.
-The cemetery is nicknamed “Schoolhouse Cemetery.”)
+But this is important: We’re not sure why the people in Gilson Cemetery were buried there rather than in the old burial ground in the middle of town.
+(Today, that’s by the shopping center at Daniel Webster Highway near Spit Brook Road.
+That cemetery is nicknamed “Schoolhouse Cemetery.”)

-Another note about Gilson: One of our group noticed that the back wall of the cemetery appears to include pieces of broken headstone.
-Look at the shapes of the stones, and – amid the usual round-ish rocks and boulders – you’ll see several slabs of stone.
+Another note about Gilson: One of our group noticed that the back wall of the cemetery appears to include pieces of broken headstones.
+When you visit, take a close look at the shapes of the stones, and – amid the usual round-ish rocks and boulders – you’ll see several slabs of stone.

-If those really are pieces of headstone, we’re not surprised that the back wall of this cemetery is one of the most haunted areas in a profoundly eerie graveyard.
+If those really are pieces of headstone, I’m not surprised that the back wall of this cemetery is one of the most haunted areas in a profoundly eerie graveyard.

 Also, outside the wall just south of the gate, we noticed several pieces of headstones, as well.
-We’re not sure why these suddenly became obvious, but they indicate another area for research.
+I’m not sure why these suddenly became obvious, but they indicate another area for research.